-We are part of a greater social movement and the decolonization of yoga and meditation.
-Yoga and meditation experienced a transformation as it made its way to the West now a multimillion dollar industry of retreats, workshops, teacher trainings, memberships, and trendy yoga apparel, classes often lack diverse populations and body types and exclude populations that can't afford or feel like they don't fit in.
-We believe that yoga and meditation is a right, not a privilege.
+We are part of a greater social movement and the decolonization of yoga and mindfulness.
+Yoga and meditation experienced a transformation as it made its way to the West, now a multimillion dollar industry of retreats, workshops, teacher trainings, memberships, and trendy yoga apparel, with classes that often lack diverse populations and body types, and exclude populations that can't afford to participate in.
+We believe that access to yoga and mindfulness is a right, not a privilege.

 “No one has ever become poor by giving.” -Anne Frank